Bigc7292/eva_eva/GOOGLE_CALENDAR_SETUP.md

    ```
 6. Restart your application

+**Important Notes**:
-**Note**: The ngrok URL changes each time you restart ngrok unless you have a paid account with a fixed subdomain.
+- The ngrok URL changes each time you restart ngrok unless you have a paid account with a fixed subdomain
+- Always use HTTPS for the ngrok URL in your Google Cloud Console and .env file, even though your local server runs on HTTP
+- ngrok handles the SSL termination, so your local server can still run on HTTP while the external URL uses HTTPS

 ## Step 5: Using the Google Calendar Integration